Khushi-04091/-DocSync/README.md

 <div align="center">

-# PRESCRIPTO 👨‍⚕️🏥🤒
+# DocSync 👨‍⚕️🏥🤒
 </div>

-Prescripto is a full-stack appointment booking system for clinics and hospitals, supporting three user roles: Patients, Doctors, and Admins.
+DOCSync is a full-stack appointment booking system for clinics and hospitals, supporting three user roles: Patients, Doctors, and Admins.
 It streamlines healthcare appointment management, offering a seamless experience for users and robust controls for providers and administrators.

 ---